Carbon Offsetting (Climate Contribution): A short guide

 • Renewable Energy: energy that is natural and self-replenishing.
 These are energies that are alternatives to fossil fuel electricity and heat production.

-• Blue Carbon: refer to Wetlands Restoration and Conservation (WRC) projects dedicated to protecting, rehabilitating, and conserving wetland ecosystems, including marshes, swamps, peatlands, and other ocean and coastal ecosystems.
+• Blue Carbon: refers to Wetlands Restoration and Conservation (WRC) projects dedicated to protecting, rehabilitating, and conserving wetland ecosystems, including marshes, swamps, peatlands, and other ocean and coastal ecosystems.

 • Agricultural Land Management: involves removing carbon from the atmosphere and sequestering it in the soil.
 Plants and crops make up part of the carbon cycle as they use CO2 from the air during photosynthesis.
 When the plants and crops decompose, some of the CO2 is stored in the ground and some is released back into the atmosphere.